How to Maximize the Power of Links With Annotation Text and In-Text SEO

 Additionally, when you’re implementing an off-site backlinking campaign, pay careful attention to what you include in the surrounding text.

-4. Develop the Surrounding Paragraph
+4. Develop the surrounding paragraph.

 In order to do so, avoid: